Heal Yourself and Become Superman with Specialized Probiotics

 - Zinc-L-carnosine promotes a healthy inflammatory response, and encourages the healthy production of protective mucous.

-- Zinc-L-carnosine supplementation also promotes digestive comfort: one study showed that 75 mg of twice-daily zinc-L-carnosine significantly reduced factors associated with gastric discomfort in just 8 weeks.
+- Zinc-L-carnosine supplementation also promotes digestive comfort: one study showed that 75 mg of twice-daily zinc-L-carnosine much reduced factors associated with gastric discomfort in just 8 weeks.

 Remember these 6 things: